-AllM (Assess, Identify Needs, Integrate Information, and Match to Services) Higher takes a collaborative path that eliminates subjectivity and puts standardized identification of youth needs and strengths with the Child Adolescent Needs and Strengths (CANS) assessment at the center of a structured decision-making, service planning and treatment engagement process.
-AllM Higher is a probation-behavioral health assessment and planning program that connects and supports the engagement of youth and families in appropriate and effective services.
-AllM provides a continuum of services including: behavioral health screening within the juvenile justice system; consultation with probation, courts, and other legal stakeholders and community providers; resource referral and information; standardized assessment; and linkage and engagement services for youth and families; and family-drive n care planning.
-AllM provides services through a multidisciplinary team that includes a psychologist, social workers, a psychiatrist, and an occupational therapist.
+AllM (Assess, Identify Needs, Integrate Information, and Match to Services) Higher In 2014-15, AllM provided services to a total of 316 youth (78% male; 62% under age 17; and 79% SF residents).
+AllM takes a collaborative path that eliminates subjectivity and puts standardized identification of youth needs and strengths with the Child Adolescent Needs and Strengths (CANS) assessment at the center of a structured decision-making, service planning and treatment engagement process.
+AllM began in 2008 with a small grant from the Criminal Justice and Mental Health Collaboration program, US Department of Justice and thee services were expanded and sustained in 2010 with MHSA and Medi-Cal funding.
+AllM is a multidisciplinary and cross agency team (from Occupational Therapy and Training Program, Seneca Family of Agencies, and SF City and County) that includes a psychologist, social workers, and a psychiatrist that provide standardized assessment and planning that supports the engagement of youth and families in appropriate and effective services.
+Our continuum of core services include: behavioral health screening; consultation with probation, courts, and other legal stakeholders and community providers; resource referral and information; standardized assessment; and linkage and engagement services for youth and families; and family-driven care planning.